abruzzi/react-application-is-not-a-thing/readme.md

   }
 }
 ```
+Note here the interface and classes have nothing to do with the UI directly.
+This logic can be shared in other places in the application or even moved to backend services (if the backend is written in Node, for example).

 We could have subclasses for each country, and each has the country specific round-up logic.
-However, as function is the first-class citizen in JavaScript, we can pass in the round-up algorithm into the strategy implementation to make the code less overhead without subclasses.
+However, as function is first-class citizen in JavaScript, we can pass in the round-up algorithm into the strategy implementation to make the code less overhead without subclasses.
+And becaues we have only one implementation of the interface, we can use [Inline Class](https://refactoring.com/catalog/inlineClass.html) to reduce the single-implementation-interface.

 ```ts
 class PaymentStrategy {